kensanata/spellcasters/Zorkan.md

 **Stone fist** (1) raises your strength to 18 for 10min: +3 to melee
 attacks, 1d6+3 damage, smash doors on a 1–5 in 6.

-**Speak with stones** (2) allows you to talk to rocks for 20min.
-Sadly, their perspective is limited by their rock nature.
-They may report things they heard or saw (if there was light), their memories go back a long time, but they can't tell individuals apart and their sense of time is confusing at best.

-**Throw a rock** (2) allows you to pick up a large rock and throw it like giants do: roll to-hit as you would, deal 3d6 on a hit, no save.

 **Golem craft** (2) animates clay.
 This requires a cheap gem set into the forehead of the little creature.
 A *clay* golem has HD 3 AC 6 1d10